Chapter 8: Part 1

-Lianth straightened his shoulders at her regard and huffed in displeasure at the woman’s blatant condescension.
+Lianth straightened his shoulders at her regard and huffed in clear displeasure at Davra’s blatant condescension.

 “Oh?”
 Her pace slowed, as she considered the news with newfound interest.

-“As it turns out, although Elivar is in fact the founder of the institute, the position is of little to no consequence when for all intents and purposes it’s Lord Vysalrist who has final say on most matters as the presiding headmaster,” he supplied airily.
+“As it turns out, although Elivar is in fact the founder of the institute, the position is of little to no consequence when for all intents and purposes it’s Lord Lathairyl who has final say on most matters as the presiding director,” he supplied airily.

 “All the better for us I’d say.
 Their mutual hatred for one another has turned out to be quite advantageous.
 If it were not for the fact that, ‘Lord Megalomaniac,’ was well-known for having a propensity towards unheralded bouts of mass murder...”
 He paused for a brief second before adding sardonically, “I’d even go so far as to thank him for his rather timely and most convenient act of pettiness.”